How to Prepare Your Business This Holiday Season

 • Maintaining appropriate inventory levels.
 Avoid overcrowding backrooms and other storage areas.
 Remember that overstocking shelves could lead to merchandise falling onto staff or customers.

 Having the right insurance coverage in place can also make a difference to the bottom line if something goes wrong.
-A consultation with an insurance agent can help make sure a retailer’s coverage is up-to-date.
+A consultation with an insurance agent can help make sure a retailer’s coverage is up to date.
 It also can account for changes in inventory and new workers.

 The holiday season can be a make-or-break time for retail businesses.
 With preparation, retailers can start the season with well-trained employees, better inventory controls and safely stocked shelves that will make for an enjoyable shopping experience, encouraging customers to return year-round.